 Definition of Explicit Cost

 Explicit Costs show that payment has been made to outsiders, while business is carried on.
-The recognition and reporting of the explicit cost is very easy because they are recorded when they arise.
+The recognition and reporting of the explicit cost are very easy because they are recorded when they arise.
 They show that an amount has been spent over a business transaction.
 They can be calculated in terms of money.

 Definition of Implicit Cost